dhutapratama/docs/container.md

 <a name="psr-11"></a>
 ## PSR-11

-Laravel's service container implements the [PSR-11](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md) interface.
-Therefore, you may type-hint the PSR-11 container interface to obtain an instance of the Laravel container:
+Lets's service container implements the [PSR-11](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md) interface.
+Therefore, you may type-hint the PSR-11 container interface to obtain an instance of the Lets container:

     use App\Services\Transistor;
     use Psr\Container\ContainerInterface;